 Located at the bottom of the Signal chairlift in 1650.
 Wide menu of home cooked dishes including pizzas, steaks and local dishes.
 Good sun terrace.

 Telephone: +33 479 08 06 35

-Situated at the top of the Gravelles chairlift and above the Altiport, La Crave des Creux is our new favorite spot for lunch in Courchevel 1850.
+Situated at the top of the Gravelles chairlift and above the Altiport, La Crave des Creux is our new favourite spot for lunch in Courchevel 1850.
 Run by two brothers who also happen to be ski instructors, Boris and Florian Glise, they have cleverly converted a former Alpine cheese ripening cellar into a wonderful restaurant in a fabulous location.
-There is a kids menu for under 12s, a good wine list and some delicious meat and fish specialties.
+There is a kids menu for under 12s, a good wine list and some delicious meat and fish specialities.

 Telephone: +33 479 07 76 14